Accessibility and Strategy Action Plan

 3a.
 How do we evaluate the effectiveness of the provision made for pupils with special education needs with or without a statement of special educational needs/Education, Health and Care Plan?

 Regular monitoring and review will focus on the extent to which planned outcomes have been achieved.
 The views of the pupil, parents and class teachers will be taken into account.
 The assessment information from teachers will show whether adequate progress is being made.

 The SEN Code of Practice (2014) describes adequate progress as:

-- Is similar to that of children of the same age who had the same starting point.
+- Progress Is similar to that of children of the same age who had the same starting point

-For pupils with or without a statement of special educational needs / Education, Health and Care Plan there will be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision to be made.
+For pupils with or without a statement of special educational needs/Education, Health and Care Plan there will be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision being made.
 The collation of all annual review evaluations of effectiveness will be reported to the governing body.

 3b.
 What are the school’s arrangements for assessing and reviewing the progress of pupils with special educational needs?